Life at Lavina

 Resident chat image

-Resident Verified
+Resident

 Yo!
 Does anyone know for sure how to turn the fire pit on towards the clubhouse?
 I read the instructions but it’s almost like the gas has been turned off.
 Thanks! 👍🤘